This really is a super simple DIY art project, but the secret is in the supplies:

 I very patiently waited a whole 48 hours before hanging the agate slices over the new dining room cabinet.
 I want to keep the surface of the cabinet clear, for use during dinner, but it needed something . . . the quirky placement of the agate slices below the pass through, and at eye level when folks are sitting, means they can be admired during dinner and they also add some character (and purpose) to the new furniture, creating a sweet little vignette and making everything seem more thoughtful and intentional.

-The gold edge nicely incorporates the touch of gold I'm always craving, in the teeniest, tiniest portion - which I think is all I can handle - and the agate reminds me of Lake Superior.
+I absolutely low how they turned out - and they remind me of Lake Superior.
 Over the years, with the additions of the new dining room painting, framed enamel art, mid-century cabinet, Shane Norrie pottery and now the framed agate slices, the dining room has become such a fun and lively space.
 Happy sigh.

 Disclosure.
 The four frames for this project are courtesy of Pottery Barn, but I wasn't asked or encouraged to write a favorable review.
-The gushing is all me, because I would definitely buy frames from Pottery Barn in the future.
-The "modern white" is a really crisp and clean white that I love.
-Even more importantly, the quality is first-rate and makes my other square frames look cheap.
 I'm actually thinking of ordering another set of four to replace my framed enamel artwork and elevate that sentimental art.
+Here are the different sizes they offer: